greenelab/deep-review/all-sections.md

 class of "weak" predicted enhancers were strong drivers of expression.
 Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
-Thus, identifying enhancers is critical yet the the search space is embarrassingly large.
+Thus, identifying enhancers is critical yet the search space is embarrassingly large.

 While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and